MITLibraries/timdex-dataset-api/migrations/README.md

 # TIMDEX Dataset Migrations

-This directory includes manual, bulk migrations of data and schema in the TIMDEX parquet dataset.
-Consider it like migrations for a SQL database, except a bit more unstructured and ad-hoc.
+This directory stores data and/or schema modifications that were made to the TIMDEX parquet dataset.
+Consider them like ["migrations"](https://en.wikipedia.org/wiki/Schema_migration) for a SQL database, but -- at least at the time of this writing -- considerably more informal and ad-hoc.

+Unless otherwise noted, it assumed that these migrations were:

+  * manually run by a developer, either on a local machine or some cloud operations
+  * have been performed already, should not be performed again
+  * the migration script does not contain a way to rollback the changes

 ##  Structure

-Each migration is either a single python file, or a dedicated directory, with that follows the naming convention:
+Each migration is either a single python file, or a dedicated directory, that follow this naming convention:

   - `###_`: incrementing migration sequence number
   - `YYYY_MM_DD_`: approximate date of migration creation and run